codingteam/icfpc-2023/README.md

 ----------------------
 All the credentials and tokens to access the contest resources are stored in a pinned message in our Telegram chat and in the conference topic in the XMPP chat.

+⚠ Please save the access token to file `token.txt` in the solution directory.

 Prerequisites
 -------------
 .NET SDK 7.0 is required.
 Get it for your platform at https://dotnet.microsoft.com/en-us/download (binary installers are available as well as packages for various Linux distributions).